RebornBeat/BGP-X/README.md

 ## What BGP-X Is

-BGP-X is a **router-level privacy overlay network** with the following design properties:
+BGP-X is a **router-level privacy overlay network and inter-protocol domain router** with the following design properties:

 - **Router-centric**: runs on your network router and protects all connected devices — no per-device configuration required
 - **Identity-based addressing**: nodes and services identified by cryptographic public keys, not IP addresses
+- **Three equal entry points**: clearnet internet, BGP-X overlay, and mesh islands — any entry point reaches any destination
+- **Cross-domain routing**: route through any combination of clearnet, overlay, and mesh domains in any order, any number of times
 - **Client-selected paths**: the sender constructs the complete relay path before transmitting
+- **N-hop unlimited**: no protocol-level maximum on path length, domain count, or segment count
 - **Layered onion encryption**: each relay decrypts only its own layer; no relay sees both source and destination
-- **No central directory**: decentralized DHT-based node discovery with signed peer advertisements
+- **No central directory**: decentralized DHT-based node discovery with signed peer advertisements — one unified DHT spanning all routing domains
 - **DHT Pools**: configurable trust segments — public, curated, private, semi-private — enabling double-exit architecture and jurisdiction-specific routing
+- **Domain bridge nodes**: nodes with endpoints in multiple routing domains enable any-to-any cross-domain connectivity
+- **Mesh island routing**: named mesh island networks are first-class routing domains — addressable, discoverable, and reachable from clearnet without any special client hardware
 - **Gateway interoperability**: designated exit nodes bridge the overlay to the existing internet
 - **Forward secrecy**: ephemeral session keys ensure past sessions cannot be decrypted
 - **Encrypted Client Hello (ECH)**: exit nodes support ECH to hide the destination domain name from SNI when the destination publishes ECH configuration